iamalwaysuncomfortable/zk-counterparty/zkips/DRAFT - ZKIP-001-Computing-Zero-Knowledge-Edge-Inferences.md

 # ZKIP 001 - ZK-Edge - Zero-Knowledge Sharing of Edge Inferences for Use in Decision Functions

+# Preface
+This document is aimed at an audience that would be able to implement it, thus knowledge of basic cryptography, zero knowledge proof, and machine learning theory is assumed.
+For a concise introduction to these concepts, [this reference may be helpful](https://arxiv.org/pdf/1907.06381.pdf).

 # Summary

 ZK-Edge proposes a protocol in which a party can create machine learning inferences and prove relevant details about those inferences to third parties in a way that allows third parties to make decisions based on those proofs without needing to know the original inferences or the data used to generate them.